Product Reviews ➜ Bathroom

 Understanding where health issues originate helps you prioritize effectively when creating a non-toxic bathroom.

 Humidity and poor ventilation create chronic mold exposure.
 Bathrooms cycle between very high humidity during use and ideally return to normal levels between uses.
-When humidity stays above 60% for extended periods, mold colonizes surfaces and releases spores and mycotoxins that trigger allergic reactions, asthma attacks, respiratory irritation, and chronic sinusitis.
-The confined bathroom space concentrates these airborne contaminants during your daily routines.
+But, that doesn’t always happen, and when humidity stays above 60% for extended periods, mold can colonize on surfaces (grout, caulk, drywall, sometimes behind shower walls and under flooring) and eventually release spores and microbial volatile organic compounds (mVOCs) into the air.

 How to Prioritize Changes in Your Non-Toxic Bathroom

 Address humidity and ventilation first.
-It’s free.
-Run exhaust fans during and for 20-30 minutes after showers, open windows when possible, and use dehumidifiers if needed to keep humidity below 60%.
-This prevents mold colonization that leads to chronic spore inhalation.
-Managing moisture also reduces off-gassing rates from remaining conventional materials while you plan replacements.
+It's free.
+Run exhaust fans during and 20-30 minutes after showers, open windows when you can, and keep humidity below 60%.
+This prevents the conditions mold needs to colonize.

 Start with shower filtration if you can only change one thing.
-You're breathing aerosolized shower water directly into your lungs and absorbing it through your skin for 10-20 minutes daily.
-Shower filters that remove chlorine provide immediate reduction in inhalation and can improve skin health.
-Read my article on the Surprising Benefits of Shower Filters.
+You're inhaling aerosolized shower water and absorbing it through your skin for 10-20 minutes daily.
+A shower filter reduces that exposure immediately.
+See my shower filter reviews for what each product is verified to do.

 Bathroom textiles like organic towels come fourth.
-Towels have direct skin contact after every shower when your skin is most permeable, but the exposure duration is shorter than shower time or bath time.
-GOTS-certified organic towels eliminate formaldehyde resins, optical brighteners, and synthetic dyes that can irritate sensitive skin.
+Direct skin contact after every shower when your skin is most permeable, but shorter exposure than shower or bath time.
+GOTS-certified organic towels skip the formaldehyde-based easy-care resins, optical brighteners, and synthetic dyes used in conventional textile finishing.

 Air quality improvements can happen anytime.
-Simply not using synthetic air fresheners removes phthalates and VOCs immediately.
-If you do want to upgrade, use non-toxic candles or essential oil diffusers with proper ventilation to provide pleasant scent without hormone disruptors.
+Skipping synthetic air fresheners removes a phthalate and VOC contribution immediately.
+If you want scent, beeswax or coconut wax candles or essential oil diffusers work, with ventilation either way.

 Water Quality and Filtration in Bathrooms